Types of Concept Maps

 Types of concept maps

-Type 1: Spider Maps - A Concept Map for Brainstorming and Organizing Ideas
+Type 1: Spider Maps - For Brainstorming and Organizing Ideas

 Spider maps are a popular type of conceptual diagram that centers around a main idea or theme, with sub-themes radiating outward like the legs of a spider.
 This structure makes spider maps ideal for brainstorming sessions, note-taking, and organizing complex information by visually displaying the relationships between a central concept and its related ideas.